Why does my dog keep scratching?

 1: Parasite infections

-If your pet excessively scratches, chews in between their paws, licks their coat, frequently shakes their head, or scratches their ears, the first thing you should look for is if any parasite is involved.
+If your pet excessively scratches, chews in between their fingers, licks their coat, frequently shakes their head, or scratches their ears, the first thing you should look for is if any parasite is involved.
 Parasites can be very good at hiding, and even if you can’t see them, they can cause your dog a lot of discomfort.
-Fortunately, they are various effective treatments.
+Fortunately, they are various efficient treatments.

 The following list can help you determine which parasite has infested your dog before you reach out to your vet for a diagnostic.
 It's important to consider that in many cases of parasite infection, your pet's bed and surroundings should be cleaned and treated with adapted products, to prevent another cycle of infection by the environment, once the larvae of the parasite become adult.